vigetlabs/microcosm/docs/recipes/batch-updates.md

 import App from 'src/views/application' import { mount } from 'enzyme'

-test("it increases the number when the stepper is clicked", async function () {
+test('it increases the number when the stepper is clicked', async function() {
   let repo = new Repo()
   let app = mount(<App repo={repo} />)